JS2K8/package-template/README.md

 # package-template

-A template for publishing a React + TypeScript package to npm
+A template for publishing a React package to a registry.

 ## How to use